How Much Does Parylene Coating Cost? – All Things Considered

 - Masking is too complex and time-consuming to bother with

 While these perceptions are not correct, it is true that Parylene, in general, is the most expensive of the conformal coating types.
-Therefore, if you are concerned about budget, you will want to select a Parylene conformal coating company that will take your limitations into account and help you estimate the potential costs.
+Therefore, if you are concerned about Parylene coating cost, you will want to select a partner that will consider your limitations and help you estimate the potential costs.

 How to Calculate the Cost of Parylene